Burak599/cifar100-effnetv2-90.20acc-mobile-inference/README.md

     Then, run the command: cloudflared tunnel --url http://127.0.0.1:8080 --protocol http2.

+Note!!!: If you get a 'load failed' error when opening index.html, stop both trycloudflare and npx serve, then restart them.

 - Captures live camera feed and classifies every frame in real time
 - Runs via **WebGL**
 - Displays predicted class name